-15.04.210 Appeals.
+16.04.210 Appeals.

-- A. Any person aggrieved by the granting, denying or rescinding by the City of Sumas of a Shoreline Substantial Development Permit, Shoreline Conditional Use Permit or Shoreline Variance Permit may appeal the action of the City to the State Shoreline Hearings Board by filing a request for review within twenty-one (21) days of the date of filing of the permit.
-The procedure for filing a request for review is set forth in RCW 90.58.180. - B. Appeals of decisions and determinations made by the Administrator in the administration of this Program, excluding decisions regarding shoreline substantial development permits, shall be filed and processed consistent with the procedures established under Section 20.08.150 of the Sumas Municipal Code.
+- A. Any person aggrieved by the granting, denying or rescinding by the City of Nooksack of a Shoreline Substantial Development Permit, Shoreline Conditional Use Permit or Shoreline Variance Permit may appeal the action of the City to the State Shoreline Hearings Board by filing a request for review within twenty-one (21) days of the date of filing of the permit.
+The procedure for filing a request for review is set forth in RCW 90.58.180. - B. Appeals of decisions and determinations made by the Administrator in the administration of this Program shall be filed and processed consistent with the procedures established under Section 16.01.160 of the Nooksack Municipal Code.

-15.04.215 Enforcement.
+16.04.215 Enforcement.